 Search Room Bookings:

 Address: Special Collections, Hartley Library, University of Southampton, Highfield, Southampton SO17 1BJ

 Welcome to the guide to the Cope Collection and the Local History subject guide.

-Material of all kinds continues to be acquired, ranging from ephemera to academic publications and those of local authorities, local societies and other organisations with an interest in the county, making Cope a source of not only the earliest publications on the county but also the latest.
+Material of all kinds continues to be added to Cope, ranging from ephemera to academic publications, making Cope a source of not only the earliest publications on the county but also the latest.

 Revd.
 Sir William Cope (1811-92), twelfth Baronet, of Bramshill, Hampshire served in the Rifle Brigade before purchasing his discharge in 1839 to become ordained as a priest.

 He was a minor canon of Westminster Abbey from 1842 until 1852 and chaplain of Westminster Hospital from 1843 to 1851.

 In 1851 he succeeded to the baronetcy, and at Bramshill developed an interest in the local area, writing on matters of local interest, e.g. A Glossary of Hampshire Words and Phrases (1883) and establishing his 'Hampshire Collection'.